 The CLEO III Ring Imaging Cherenkov detector uses LiF radiators to generate Cherenkov photons which are then detected by proportional wire chambers using a mixture of CH$_4$ and TEA gases.
 The first two photon detector modules which were constructed, were taken to Fermilab and tested in a beam dump that provided high momentum muons.
 We report on results using both plane and "sawtooth" shaped radiators.
 Specifically, we discuss the number of photoelectrons observed per ring and the angular resolution.
 The particle separation ability is shown to be sufficient for the physics of CLEO III.

 Mountain, Raymond; Artuso, Marina; Ayad, R.; and Azfar, F., "Performance of the CLEO III LiF-TEA Ring Imaging Cherenkov Detector in a High Energy Muon Beam" (1999).
-Physics.
+Physics - All Scholarship.
 363.

 Harvested from Arxiv.org